tnscorcoran/springboot-quarkus-serverless/README.md

 # Bonus - Live code update
 This demo focuses on the startup-time and memory advantages of Quarkus over a traditional cloud native stack like Spring Boot.
-Quarkus several another benefits - like the ability to combine imperative and reactive programming in the same application, user friendly error reporting, and a superb extension network.
+Quarkus has several another benefits - like the ability to combine imperative and reactive programming in the same application, user friendly error reporting, and a superb extension network.
 But a massive benefit of Quarkus is *live code updates*.
 When running in *dev* mode, to see code, package, maven dependency changes, all you need to do is save the file - no need to rebuild.

 Let's test this out.
 Execute the following to startup in *dev* mode
 ```